BryanHogan/bryanhogan-blog-content/blog/obsidian-vault.md

 6. Miscellaneous *(Contains: Archive, Attachments, Templates, Someday Notes)* - Things that didn't get a home yet, such as template notes and file attachments, e.g. audio and image files.

 ![Obsidian vault folders](../blog-assets/images/Obsidian-Vault-Folders.png)

-So what's the purpose of each of these folders?

 ## Smart notes: Bottom-up note-taking